Mental Health Facilities Buckhannon, WV

 Highland/clarksburg Hospital - 21.6 miles from Buckhannon, WV

 Highland/clarksburg Hospital is a mental health clinic in Clarksburg, WV, located at 3 Hospital Plaza, in the 26301 zip code.
 Highland/clarksburg Hospital provides hospital inpatient treatment.
-Highland/clarksburg Hospital offers behavior modification, psychotropic medication and trauma therapy to young adults, adults and children / adolescents.
-Highland/clarksburg Hospital also supports seniors or older adults, people with trauma and transitional age young adults.
-More services at Highland/clarksburg Hospital include case management, education services and intensive case management.
+Highland/clarksburg Hospital offers couples/family therapy, cognitive behavioral therapy and trauma therapy to adults, young adults and children / adolescents.
+Highland/clarksburg Hospital also supports seniors or older adults, children/adolescents with serious emotional disturbance and LGBT.
+More services at Highland/clarksburg Hospital include family psychoeducation, diet and exercise counseling and case management.

 Learn More